Murffkins/cse210-projects/README.md

 # cse210-student-template
-This is the starter code for Nicole Murff in CSE 210.
+This is the starter code for Murffkins in CSE 210.

 This repository contains the starter code for many different projects.
 They are arranged as follows: